Table of Contents

-The ‘Sessions’ screen provides a list of all sessions (active and ended).
-You can view session information such as the user's IP address and session duration.
+The ‘Sessions’ screen provides a list of all sessions (current and past).
+You can view session information such as the user’s IP address and session duration.

 If needed, you can “kill” a session.
 This may be useful in the rare case of a “hung” session for example.